haceworld/University-of-Electronic-Science-and-Technology-of-China-Bachelor-Thesis-Overleaf/README.md

 # Remember:
 Kindly note that for the compilation of your work, always run from the 'main_file.tex and click on "Recompile' on a green background located on the right hand side.

+# The changes made to handle the new reference format
+The picture illustrates the change that was made.
+The previous source file was renamed to 'thesis-uestc-old.bst' and the new source file is named "thesis-uestc.bst"

 # New Addition, 2022